 The College of Arts & Media offers a world class contemporary arts education at a public university value.
 Students graduate career ready prepared through professional instruction, hands-on training, and real-world experiences.
 Our students graduate with much less debt than most students who graduate from similar programs at private colleges.

-Tuition and fees for the 2018-2019 are determined by the CU Board of Regents.
+Tuition and fees are determined by the CU Board of Regents.
 Students pay per credit hour at CU Denver.
 The current costs per credit hour information can by found on the Bursar's Office website here.
 Contact the Bursar’s Office if you have questions regarding tuition and/or fees.
 Use the university’s cost of attendance estimator to learn the total cost of your program.